This is one of the common questions I get often. So I thought I would jot it down.

 Sometimes book covers are appealing and we pick them randomly, reading nothing about them.
 Most of the time, we get lucky and we enjoy the read.
-There are times we dislike them or it may not be perfect for our kid.
-Once we find our kids’ taste, picking books is a breeze.
+There are times we dislike them or they may not be perfect for our kid.
+Once we find our kids’ tastes, picking books is a breeze.

 I have categorized books based on levels and what worked for us.